ADL Training in Langley — Restore Independence Through Movement

 Seniors Losing Independence

+Getting in and out of the car, climbing the stairs, carrying grocery bags, they used to be automatic.
+We work on the exact movements you need, at a pace that's right for you.
 Age-related strength and balance loss can make once-simple tasks feel overwhelming.
 ADL training rebuilds the physical abilities you need to stay independent at home.

 Post-Hospitalization Recovery